coder/deploy-code-server/README.md

 This image has built-in support for [rclone](https://rclone.org/) so that your files don't get lost when code-server is re-deployed.

-You can do this on any machine, but it works great on the code-server environment itself, or Google Cloud Shell :)
+You can generate the rclone config on any machine, but it works great on the code-server environment itself, or Google Cloud Shell :)

 ```sh
 # 1. install rclone